-Opiates are naturally occurring substances derived from the poppy plant, such as opium, heroin, morphine, and codeine.
-First off, drugs like heroin and opium are primarily illegal narcotics often used for the purpose of getting high.
-Secondly, drugs like morphine and codeine are available by prescription.
-In addition, they provide pain relief for illnesses such as cancer or during the recovery period following major surgery.
-Opioids also come from poppy plants but are synthesized pharmaceuticals such as fentanyl and OxyContin available by prescription.
+Opiates are naturally occurring substances derived from the poppy plant.
+They include opium, heroin, morphine, and codeine.
+Drugs like heroin and opium are primarily illegal narcotics often used to get high.
+Drugs like morphine and codeine are available by prescription only, providing pain relief for illnesses and during recovery following major surgery.
+Opioids come from poppy plants and are synthesized pharmaceuticals such as fentanyl and OxyContin.

 Consequently, all drugs derived from the poppy plant can become dangerous, whether used in the form of a street drug or a prescription medication.
-Opiates, for example, can quickly become addictive even to people who initially use them as directed.
-In fact, once an addiction takes hold, the person requires larger dosages of the drug and is unable to stop using it on their own.
-Fortunately, opiate detox centers in Atlanta provide the professional help it takes to safely withdraw from opiates.
+Opiates, for example, can quickly become addictive even for those who initially use them as directed by medical professionals.
+Once an addiction takes hold, the person requires larger dosages of the drug and is unable to stop using it on their own.
+Fortunately, opiate detox in Georgia provides the professional help needed to safely detox and move on from addiction.

-Oxycodone: Oxycodone is a medicine prescribed for dealing with moderate to severe pain levels.
+- Oxycodone: prescribed for moderate to severe pain levels.
 A popular brand name for oxycodone is OxyContin®.

-Codeine: Codeine treats coughing, and can also help with mild to moderate levels of pain.
+- Codeine: treats coughing and can help with mild to moderate pain levels.

-Hydrocodone: Hydrocodone (Vicodin®) is one of the potent opioid medications only used for severe pain.
-The branded version of this medicine has acetaminophen, which is a pain reliever.
+- Hydrocodone: (Vicodin®) is one of the more potent opioid medications only used for severe pain.
+The branded version of this medicine has acetaminophen, which is a common pain reliever.

-Morphine: Morphine treats moderate to severe pain.
-To add, extended-release morphine pills are used for pain that cannot be controlled by other types of pain medications.
+- Morphine: treats moderate to severe pain.
+Extended-release morphine pills are used for pain that cannot be controlled by other types of pain medications.

 Physical signs of opiate addiction include: